stronnag/mwptools/docs/manual/docs/mwp-geozones.md

     - Poshold
     - RTH

-The effect these parameters have an FC behaviour will, presumably, be made available once the Geozones function is publicly available.
+The effect these parameters have on FC behaviour will, presumably, be made available once the Geozones function is publicly available in the firmware.

 ## mwp User interface